 Without knowing who, why, when and how you are targeting customers, you may as well be throwing your money away because you will be spending it in the wrong place.

 But why is this so important?
-Suppose you sell a beauty cream that fights wrinkles and ageing.
+Suppose you sell a beauty cream that fights wrinkles and aging.
 Without conducting any research, you send the text message to all women that live in areas close to your stores.

 But is your text message really effective if a 20-year-old woman with perfectly healthy skin is reading it?